In honor of SHARK WEEK, let’s take a moment to talk about “shark teeth” in kids.

 The main concern is the permanent teeth will come in too far behind the baby teeth not allowing the baby tooth root to completely dissolve.
 This means the permanent teeth will not move forward properly.
 At this time we will recommend wiggling out the baby teeth here at the office because more than likely that baby tooth will stick around for a while.
 Once the baby teeth are out of the way the child’s tongue will move the permanent teeth back into appropriate position.
 This scenario is also after referred to as “crowding.”

-To learn more about “shark teeth” and “crowding” give us a call.
+Would you like to learn more about shark teeth in kids and crowding?
+Give us a call (843)216-5879!
 We love visiting with little sharks and helping them become humans again!